Vietnam approves Pfizer/BioNTech COVID-19 vaccine for emergency use

-Vietnam has approved the COVID-19 vaccine jointly made by Pfizer (PFE.N) and BioNTech (22UAy.DE) for domestic emergency use, the government said on Saturday.
+HANOI (Reuters) - Vietnam has approved the COVID-19 vaccine jointly made by Pfizer and BioNTech for domestic emergency use, the government said on Saturday.

 It is the fourth vaccine to be endorsed in the Southeast Asian country that is tackling a new outbreak.